Kinvey/kinvey-cli/README.md

 * `website create <name>`

     Create a website.
-You can specify an organization ID or name if you want to create the website within the context of an organization.
+You need to specify an organization or an application.

+    * `--app <application>`

+        Specifies a Kinvey app by ID or name.

     * `--org <organization>`